Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 A 212(c) waiver is available to eliminate certain criminal convictions including those considered to be aggravated felony convictions if the alien:

-c. had a green card for at least seven consecutive years prior to the date of final order of deportation.
+c. had a green card for at least seven consecutive years prior to the date of a final order of removal.

 d.
 Is not subject to deportation or removal on the grounds of terrorism or national security.

 e.
-Is not unlawfully present in the United States after a previous immigration violation, or have been convicted of a firearms offense, or have been convicted of an aggravated felony offense (or offenses) for which he served at least five years in prison.
+Is not unlawfully present in the United States after a previous immigration violation for which the alien was previously granted 212(c ) or cancellation of removal, or has been convicted of an aggravated felony offense (or offenses) for which the alien served at least five years in prison.

 4. 212(i) and 212(h) waivers

-An alien may also apply for a waiver under section 212(i) of the INA for fraud or misrepresentation and under section 212(h) of the INA for crimes of moral turpitude if the alien is placed in removal proceedings.
+An alien may also apply for a waiver under section 212(i) of the INA for fraud or Misrepresentation.

 Asylum may be granted to aliens who are already in the United States and are unable to return to their home country because of persecution or a well-founded fear of persecution on account of race, religion, nationality, membership in a particular social group or political opinion.